Indian Trail Water Restrictions 2026

 💧 Hand Watering

 Allowed with shut-off nozzle.
 Hours: Hand watering with a shut-off nozzle and drip irrigation are permitted any day of the week.
-Only spray irrigation systems are limited to the 3-day schedule..
+Only spray irrigation systems are limited to the two-day schedule..

 🌿 Drip Irrigation